Student Code of Conduct

 - Non-discrimination: Students have the right not to be discriminated against by any employee or official of the University for reasons of race, color, religion, creed, ethnic or national origin, marital status, sex, sexual orientation, gender identity or expression, age, disability, political or social affiliation, domestic violence victim or veteran status.
 Students have the responsibility not to discriminate against others in their individual roles or as members of student organizations.

 - Assembly/Protest: Students have the right to assemble in an orderly manner and engage in peaceful protest, demonstration and picketing which does not disrupt the function of the University, threaten the health or safety of any person, or violate the Code of Student Conduct or the SUNY Rules for the Maintenance of Public Order, or local, state, or federal law.
+For more information, including details about giving reasonable advance notice, please see policy number: CAMP SA-06.

 - Religion/Political Association: Students have the right to exercise their religious convictions and associate with religious, political or other organizations of their choice provided they do so in a manner that does not inhibit the legal rights of other members of the community, complies with the Code of Student Conduct, and is consistent with State University and University policies on use of facilities for religious and political purposes.
 Students have the responsibility to respect the rights of other members of the University community to freely exercise their religious convictions and to freely associate with organizations of their choice.